quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part99_16.3_Chaotic_Ex.md

 ---

 #### Nonlinear Resonance
-Background context explaining how nonlinear resonance can be observed by scanning through different driving frequencies (\(\omega\)).
+Background context explaining how nonlinear resonance can be observed by scanning through different driving frequencies ($\omega$).

 :p How do you search for nonlinear resonance in a chaotic pendulum?
 ??x
-Nonlinear resonance in a chaotic pendulum can be observed by systematically sweeping through the driving frequency \(\omega\) and identifying regions where the system exhibits beating patterns.
+Nonlinear resonance in a chaotic pendulum can be observed by systematically sweeping through the driving frequency $\omega$ and identifying regions where the system exhibits beating patterns.
 These patterns indicate that the driving frequency is close to the natural frequency of the pendulum, but not exactly equal.

-To search for nonlinear resonance, you would vary \(\omega\) around \(\omega_0\), observing how the amplitude of oscillations changes and noting the presence of beating frequencies.
+To search for nonlinear resonance, you would vary $\omega $ around$\omega_0$, observing how the amplitude of oscillations changes and noting the presence of beating frequencies.

 ```java
 // Pseudocode to find nonlinear resonance